6c65726f79/Transmissionic/README.md

 Only Windows and Linux are currently supported, but feel free to make some changes to support other platforms.

-First, synchronize Electron content by running this in the root folder of the project :
+First, synchronize Electron content by running this in the root folder of the project:

 ```
 ionic cap sync @capacitor-community/electron
 npm run-script postbuild:electron
 ```

-Then place your terminal in the `electron` folder and run this :
+Then place your terminal in the `electron` folder and run this:

 ```
 # Install dependencies